Pricing and Valuation under the Real-World Measure: Appendix

-Dominance can be interpreted as ``relative arbitrage'' \citep{Merton1973}.\footnote{For a similar concept see, e.g., \citet{KF2005} as well as \citet{Platen2004}.\fspace} A strategy that is dominated by another strategy can be seen as Pareto inefficient.
-This is because the gain of the dominating strategy can never be worse but it is better in some possible states of the world.
-There is no dominance (ND) if and only if each single asset in $A$ is $\textbf{F}$-maximal.
-ND implies no arbitrage (NA) but not vice versa.
+Dominance can be interpreted as ``relative arbitrage'' \citep{Merton1973}.\footnote{For a similar concept see, e.g., \citet{KF2005} as well as \citet{Platen2004}.} A strategy that is dominated by another strategy can be considered Pareto inefficient.
+This is because the final gain of the dominating strategy can never be worse, but it is better in some possible states of the world.
+I say that there is \textit{no dominance} if and only if each single asset in $A$ is $\textbf{F}$-maximal.
+ND implies \textit{no arbitrage} (NA) but the converse is not true.
 Moreover, the ND condition implies that no asset can be dominated on \emph{any} time interval $[s,t]$ with $0\leq s<t<\infty\,$.
 Otherwise, one could hold the corresponding asset from time $0$ to time $s$, switch to the dominant strategy at time $s$, apply this strategy from time $s$ to time $t$, switch back to the asset at time $t$ and maintain this position until the end of time.
-This would dominate the asset and so the ND condition would be violated.\footnote{See also \citet{JL2012} for a similar argument.\fspace}
+This would dominate the asset and so the ND condition would be violated.\footnote{See \citet{JL2012} for a similar argument.}